ryreed/documentation_NGINX_a/content/nginx/admin-guide/load-balancer/http-load-balancer.md

 <span id="proxy_pass"></span>
-## Proxying HTTP Traffic to a Group of Servers
+## Proxy HTTP Traffic to a Group of Servers

 To start using NGINX Plus or NGINX Open Source to load balance HTTP traffic to a group of servers, first you need to define the group with the [`upstream`](https://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) directive.
 The directive is placed in the [`http`](https://nginx.org/en/docs/http/ngx_http_core_module.html#http) context.